stefanprodan/WebApiThrottle/README.md

 ---
 If your looking for the ASP.NET Core version please head to [KestrelRateLimit](https://github.com/stefanprodan/KestrelRateLimit).

-KestrelRateLimit is a total rewrite of WebApiThrottle and offers more flexibility in configuring rate limiting for Web API and MVP apps.
+KestrelRateLimit is a total rewrite of WebApiThrottle and offers more flexibility in configuring rate limiting for Web API and MVC apps.

 ---